fjsantosb/Molecule/README.md

 documentation, features and examples can be seen on the official website:
 [http://www.moleculejs.net](http://www.moleculejs.net)

+### CHANGE LOG

+##### 0.9.1
+- Changed API of creating, adding and removing sprites, Molecule Objects and text.
+It is now more consistent.
+Check out the tutorials
+- Added a powerful "get" API to let you easily fetch entities in your game
+- You can now add Molecule properties on objects in Tiled map editor.
+Tutorial coming soon!
+- game.Object.extend is now changed to game.object.define, for consistency reasons.
+You can still do:<br> var myObj = game.object.define({});<br> var extendedObj = myObj.extend({});
+- You can now append the canvas to a target dom node using ID.
+Check basic tutorial
+- Changed text.x and text.y to text.position.x and text.position.y for consistency
+- Added game.once method. game.once(function () { console.log('hey'); }).
+Will only trigger once.
+Nice for debug

+´´´javascript

+var myObj = game.object.define({});
+var myExtendedObject = myObject.extend({});

+´´´

 ### Build instructions

 The easiest way to build molecule uses [grunt](http://gruntjs.com/), which requires [node](http://www.nodejs.org/) and [npm](https://npmjs.org/).
 Once installed, run ```npm install``` from molecule root directory (this will pull down about 30MB of node packages).
 From then on, just simply run ```grunt``` to build (it will create molecule.js and molecule.min.js on the build directory).